FCE Reading and Use of English Practice Test 1

 Insignificant (adj) — not large or important enough to be noticeable.
 Do not worry about insignificant details, concentrate on the main picture.

-Humankind (n) – all humans as group.
+Humankind (n) – all humans as a group.
 Space exploration is thought to be one of humankind’s greatest achievements.

 Part 2